-- the nature and scale of the retail provision cannot be supported in a Retail Centre or District Centre as identified in Suffolk Coastal Local Plan Strategic Policy SP9; and - it can clearly be demonstrated that the principal type of retail provision would not impact on the vitality and viability of uses in the Martlesham Heath District Centre (The Square).
+- 1. It has been demonstrated that there are no sites that are suitable or available in or on the edge of a Retail Centre or District Centre as identified in Suffolk Coastal Local Plan Strategic Policy SP9; and - 2. it can clearly be demonstrated that the principal type of retail provision would not have a significant adverse impact on the vitality and viability of uses in the Martlesham Heath District Centre (The Square).